neul-labs/gity/README.md

    cargo install --path .
    ```

-4. Start the daemon manually (optional—CLI and tray commands auto-start it if missing):
+4. Start the daemon manually (CLI commands will auto-start it if it is absent, but keeping it running is faster):

    ```bash
    gitz daemon run &